ratt-ru/makems/README_build.txt

 a makems.cfg file, and an ANTENNA table (referenced from that file.)
 For an example, go into makems/doc/examples, and run "makems makems.cfg".
 This will create an MS called test.MS_p0.

+Also see the makems/doc/makeant tool, and documentation therein.